-This classic Russian dish known as captain's chicken turns an ordinary chicken into the very likeness of a captain, with tomato buttons, a hard-cooked egg head, and a carrot nose.
+Galina Korotkina, in a spurt of joyous kitchen artistry, transformed this classic Russian dish known as captain’s chicken into the very likeness of a captain, standing at attention and replete with tomato buttons, a hard-cooked egg head, and a carrot nose.

 - 2 tbsp. butter